NCTE Summer '05 Legal Intern

 Interns work out of our national office in Washington, DC during regular business hours for 15-20 hours per week during the spring and fall semesters or for 40 hours per week during the summer term.

 Application & Deadline

-Mail, fax, or email a resume, cover letter, and a 1-3 page writing sample to Avory Faucette at email@example.com.
+Mail, fax, or email a resume, cover letter, and a 1-3 page writing sample to Emily Rainone at firstname.lastname@example.org.
 Cover letters should describe your background, experience, and interest in this work and should specify if you are interested in Policy, Communications, Development, or General internship position.
 If you are interested in a communications internship, please submit a sample blog post and a sample press release on a current topic related to transgender equality in lieu of the standard writing sample. .

 NCTE offers two summer law fellowship opportunities, which are named in memory of trans health advocate Andrew Cray.
 Learn more about Andrew Cray here.
 We welcome applications from students currently enrolled in law school.
 Andrew Cray Law Fellows during the summer are full-time, paid opportunities to cover living expenses.
 Fellows during the academic year are generally unpaid unless they are working full-time.
 NCTE will work with a student's university to assure academic credit is received if eligible for credit.